Skip to main content

 Bring your own model key (BYOK)

-BYOK Anthropic ships today on the admin page; paste your own key and every Claude call routes through it.
+Anthropic BYOK ships today for Enterprise; paste your own key on the admin page and every Claude call routes through it.
 AES-256-GCM encrypted at rest, decrypted only at request time.
-AWS Bedrock and Azure OpenAI are next.
+AWS Bedrock and Azure OpenAI are on the roadmap.

 07